-Simply one of the world’s great national parks.
-At 19,485 km2, it is also one of the largest and provides fantastic opportunities to view the Big Five in the wild, all without any fences.
+It is one of the world’s great national parks for South African safari tours.
+At 19,485 km2, it is also one of the largest.
+It provides fantastic opportunities to view the Big Five in the wild, all without any fences.

 The Greater Kruger National Park is home to 12,000 elephants, 27,000 African Buffalo, and 1,000 leopards, among countless other species and varieties, including the endangered black rhino.
-It is also by far the most popular park in South Africa and draws roughly 1 million visitors each year.
+It is also the most popular park in South Africa and draws roughly 1 million visitors annually.

 Kruger National Park has 21 rest camps, 2 private lodge concessions, and 15 private safari lodges, but because of the vast spaces – the GKNP is only slightly smaller than the whole of Belgium – you rarely feel crowded.

-Smaller, more intimate, but still providing breathtaking experiences, the Makuleke Conservancy is considered the jewel of Northern Kruger.
+The Makuleke Conservancy, smaller and more intimate but still providing breathtaking experiences, is considered the jewel of Northern Kruger.

-Located between the Limpopo and the Luvuvhu Rivers, Makuleke is a favourite winter grazing ground for elephants and also comes with abundant populations of leopards, hippos, and crocodiles that patrol the rivers with devastating effects.
+Located between the Limpopo and the Luvuvhu Rivers, Makuleke is an elephants’ favourite winter grazing ground.
+It also has abundant populations of leopards, hippos, and crocodiles, which patrol the rivers with devastating effects.

 But we can’t talk about Makuleke without talking about birds.
-Bird watching anywhere in Makuleke is superb, with local specialities being the Pel’s fishing owl, black-throated wattle-eye, orange-winged pytilia, African crowned eagle, and racket-tailed roller, to mention just a few.
-If you love your birds, you’ve come to the right place.
+Bird watching anywhere in Makuleke is superb, with local specialities including the Pel’s fishing owl, black-throated wattle-eye, orange-winged pytilia, African crowned eagle and racket-tailed roller.
+If you love birds, you’ve come to the right place.